remarkablemark/remarkablemark.github.io/_posts/2017/2017-05-17-testing-react-modal.md

 // ...
 ```

-Unfortunately, the last assertion fails because the modal children is rendered in a separate **portal element**.
+Unfortunately, the last assertion fails because the modal children is rendered in a separate **portal** element.

-As a result, you must find a way to use the `.portal` property of your rendered modal.
+As a result, you must figure out a way to use the `.portal` property of your rendered modal.

 ### [findDOMNode](https://facebook.github.io/react/docs/react-dom.html#finddomnode)